5 common mistakes that first home buyers make

 Whether you want to buy a standard house, unit or an apartment, it's a good to have an idea of what sort of property you want to purchase.
 First home owners should also know whether they want to buy a new or established property.
 It's a good idea to evaluate the type of property you want to purchase to give you perspective on how it will work for you in the future.
 You may eventually want to sell it or turn it into an investment property, so it's important to have a long term perspective in mind.

 If you're purchasing your first home, it's only natural to feel a sense of emotion.
 At the end of the day, it's a big commitment.
 However, it's important to be rational when purchasing a property.
-You need to consider the practicality and whether it will be suited to your lifestyle and align with your short and long terms goals.
+You need to think practically about whether it'll be suited to your lifestyle and align with your short and long terms goals.
 Understanding the location and surrounding amenities should also be part of your buying strategy.

-If you're becoming a home buyer for the first time, you need to be aware of the expenses involved in running that property.
+If you're buying a house for the first time, you should be aware of the expenses involved in running that property.
 On top of your loan repayments, it's important to consider the following:

 It's a great idea to budget and prepare yourself for purchasing your first home.
 You need to be able to evaluate your lifestyle expenses to accommodate the upkeep of your property.